Xilmi/Rotp-Fusion/README.md

 2024.04.04 (BR)
 - Fixed Save Notification Text.
+- New Hotkey: Alt 1~5 to smartmax spendings.

 2024.04.04 (Xilmi)
 - Fixed an issue where the AI used two very different stats for the comparison of fleet-strength when calculating the confidence for a successful invasion.